 Depending on their capacity, these stoves can accommodate small to medium-sized fuel.
 Keeping the fire going is easy enough due to this type of stove’s feeding slots.
 However, since rectangular or pyramid type stoves have an open design, they need more protection from the wind.

 Then there are the unicorns like the Biolite.
 This special type of burner comes with a built-in fan and is designed to convert heat into electric energy.
-We will discuss this type of burner in detail as we go further along the article.
+We’ll discuss this type of burner in detail as we go further along the article.

-So you want to get your hands on a wood-burning stove for your next camping or backpacking trip.
+So you want to get your hands on a portable wood stove for your next camping or backpacking trip.
 What are some factors that you need to consider before buying?

-- Efficiency – How hot and fast does the stove burn fuel?
+Efficiency – How hot and fast does the camping wood stove burn fuel?
 Does it have features that concentrate the heat for a more efficient combustion?
 How much fuel do you need to use to be able to cook food or boil water?

-- Price – Portable camp stoves can range from $15 to more than a hundred bucks.
+Price – A portable wood stove can range from $15 to more than a hundred bucks.
 The price range will ultimately depend on you and your budget.